 The common trait of all Middle Eastern countries is that they were all ruled by Turkey, and Istanbul was the Middle East’s capital for centuries.
 Iran is the only exception.

-Let’s start with Roman Empire.
-Rome controlled the Middle East in ancient times, but when Roman Empire split into two parts, the East Roman Empire’s capital became Istanbul.
+Let’s start with the Roman Empire.
+Rome controlled the Middle East in ancient times, but when the Roman Empire split into two parts, the East Roman Empire’s capital became Istanbul.

 (At that time, Istanbul was called Constantinople) and the East Roman Empire (also called Byzantium) controlled the major hubs in the Middle East.

 You can read my article to learn more about how Constantinople’s name changed to Istanbul.

 When Byzantium fell, the Turkish arrived.
 Turkish people not only conquered Istanbul but also adapted to the traditions of the Eastern Roman Empire.

 For this reason, Turkish Sultans have claimed to be the East Roman Empire’s rulers.